amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/syllabus.md

 -Requests for extensions or accommodations should be made as early as possible.
 -Office hours are a normal part of college life—please use them.
 If you cannot attend scheduled hours, email to arrange an alternative.

-**Collaboration & group work norms**
+**Collaboration & group work norms** \
 When working in groups, you are expected to:\
 -Accepting the groups to which you are assigned (if you have a legitimate documented concern for switching groups, email me)\
 -Communicate timelines and responsibilities early.\
 -Contribute reliably and meet agreed-upon deadlines.\
 -Document decisions (a shared note works fine).\
 -Raise issues early.
 If a group dynamic is failing, contact me before the project is due.\
--Unacceptable group behavior includes freeloading, pressuring others to do your share, dominating decisions, or excluding members.\
+-Unacceptable group behavior includes freeloading, pressuring others to do your share, dominating decisions, or excluding members.

+**Disruption, conflict, and how issues are handled**\
+Most problems can be resolved quickly and respectfully.
+Here’s the typical process: \
+1. Gentle redirect (in the moment): I may pause discussion, restate expectations, or redirect behavior.
+2. Private check-in: If the issue continues, we’ll talk after class or via email.
+3. Action plan: We’ll agree on concrete changes (seat change, device policy, discussion limits, etc.).
+4. Escalation if needed: Continued disruption, harassment, or safety concerns may lead to removal from class, a report to [Dean of Students / Student Conduct], or other institutional steps.
+Examples of disruptive behavior include (not exhaustive):
+● Repeated interruptions or talking over others
+● Derogatory comments, mocking, or hostility
+● Persistent side conversations
+● Aggressive arguing, yelling, or intimidation
+● Refusing to follow basic classroom instructions
+● Recording without consent

+### By staying enrolled and participating in this course, you agree to uphold these community standards and accept that violations may require corrective action.###

 [Back to Main Page](./)